 Function Description Numerical Move Allows the tip to be positioned numerically by entering a number for the X, Y and Z values.
 Save Temp Point Save Temp Point saves the current XYZ position in a temporary memory area numbered 1 - 9.
 Retr.
 Temp Point Retrieve Temp Point retrieves a XYZ position which was stored with Save Temp Point.
 Undo Program Cancels the last change to the program.
 Returns to the program state prior to the last change.
 Redo Program Restores the last change to the program which was canceled with Undo.
 Debug Program Runs the program in Debug mode starting at the current point location.
 Home Position Causes the tip to move to the home position.
 The default home position is X=0, Y=0, Z=0 System Information Displays system information, including software version number, work area size and control board version Execute Point Runs a selected command.
-Cycle time Time required from beginning of the work until end.
+Cycle time Displays the total time for executing the program.